Insight #7 - Search by Associated Facts

 For example, if you are looking for John Smith and you know that John Smith was from Boston, then consider using the following type of search.

-Insight #8 – Focusing on the Unusual
+Insight #8 – Focus on the Unusual

 In the example listed above, there are many John Smiths from Boston.
 How do you find the John Smith that you want?
 A great technique is to focus your search efforts on the unusual and least common attributes about your ancestor.
 For example, if you happen to know the name of the cemetery where your ancestor was buried, you could try searching for <john smith, cemetery name>.
 Unusual labels are easier for search engines to find than common labels.